Expertium/expertium.github.io/Benchmark.md

 Only bottom right is a proper forgetting curve.
 Well, minus the fact that it's wiggly.
 And minus the fact that it doesn't start at 100%. <br />
 So while GRU-P outperforms all other algorithms, it's not usable in practice as it could result in all kinds of strange behavior.

 Finally, notice that while GRU-P (short-term) outperforms GRU-P, and while FSRS-5 outperforms FSRS-4.5, the difference in all 3 metrics is very small.
 This suggests that **same-day reviews have a very small impact on long-term memory**.
+Either that, or they require some kind of specialized approach to make them useful.

 ## Discussion